Asian American Studies Collection

 The mission of the Asian American Studies Collection is to preserve and make accessible interdisciplinary knowledge and history of Asian diasporic communities in the United States and the diaspora and to support scholarship, research, and activism that uplifts Asian communities.

-The term "Asian American" was coined by historian Yuji Ichioka in the late-1960s in conjunction with the emergence of Asian American, Third World, and decolonization social movements.
+The term "Asian American" was coined by Yuji Ichioka and Emma Gee in the late-1960s in conjunction with the emergence of the Asian American Political Alliance and Asian American, Third World, and decolonization social movements.
 It described a new internationalist and pan-ethnic identity formed out of solidarity amongst Asian communities as well as with Black, Indigenous, and other communities of color.
 The term "Asian American" emerged as a political identity, rooted in movements like the Third World Liberation Front.

 Today, the term "Asian American" is often used as a demographic marker, one that is not always embraced by Asians in the United States.
 The terms "Asian" and "Asian American" are not static and encompass a large number of national, ethnic, and sometimes religious, identities.
-The Asian American Studies collection includes materials by, about and from Southeast Asian, South Asian, East Asian, Arab American, SWANA (Southwest Asian and North African), MENA (Middle Eastern) communities and diasporas.
+The Asian American Studies collection takes an expansive and inclusive approach and includes materials by, about and from Southeast Asian, South Asian, East Asian, Arab American, SWANA (Southwest Asian and North African), MENA (Middle Eastern North African), and Pacific Islander communities and diasporas.

-The terminology "AAPI" or "API" is also problematic in that it has historically marginalized Pacific Islands Studies.
+The terminology "AAPI" or "API" can be problematic in cases where it excludes and/or marginalizes the experiences and scholarship of Pacific Islander communities.
 At the Ethnic Studies Library, many works that contain information about Pacific Islander communities can be found in Native American Studies, Comparative Ethnic Studies, and Asian American Studies.
-They are brought together under the heading "Pacific Islands Studies Collection" which can be used in searching the online catalog.
+They are brought together under the heading "Pacific Islands Studies Collection" which can be used in searching UC Library Search.
 Native American Studies Librarian Melissa Stoner leads collection development for Pacific Islands Studies.
 For more information, see the Critical Pacific Islands Studies Library Guide

 Vertical files contain smaller pamphlets and papers that would not be able to be shelved in the general collection.
 The Asian American Studies vertical files contain two major collections: the Asian American Studies Organizations/Newsletters and the Asian American Studies Newsclippings collections.